 What You Should Know About Depression Loneliness

-Updated September 12, 2023by Regain Editorial Team
+Updated October 22, 2024by Regain Editorial Team

-Loneliness is a complex phenomenon that can affect our mental and emotional well-being.
+Loneliness is a complex phenomenon that can affect our mental health and emotional well-being.
 When loneliness hinders your ability to relate well with others, then it can become a reason for concern.
 Unresolved feelings of loneliness may be one of the major causes of depression.

 Many within the mental health community are discovering the impact of loneliness on depression and vice versa.
 While this article seeks to address some of the concerns surrounding loneliness and depression, it is important to understand that you can be lonely without feeling depressed, and you can be depressed without being lonely.